- Mammogram basics

-Mammograms are read (interpreted) by radiologists – doctors that specialize in diagnosing and treating diseases and injuries using medical imaging techniques such as x-rays.
-When possible, the doctor reading your mammogram will compare it to your previous mammograms.
-This helps the doctor find small changes that could be signs of cancer.
+A radiologist will look at your mammogram.
+Radiologists are doctors who diagnose diseases and injuries using imaging tests such as x-rays and CT scans.
+When possible, the doctor reading your mammogram will compare it to your old mammograms.
+This helps find small changes that could be signs of cancer.

 Calcifications are tiny mineral deposits within the breast tissue.
 They look like small white spots on a mammogram.
 They may or may not be caused by cancer.
 There are 2 types of calcifications.

-A mass, with or without calcifications, is another important change seen on a mammogram.
-Masses are areas that look abnormal and they can be many things, including cysts (non-cancerous, fluid-filled sacs) and non-cancerous solid tumors (such as fibroadenomas), but may sometimes may be a sign of cancer.
+A mass is the same as a lump or a tumor.
+With or without calcifications, it’s another important change seen on a mammogram.
+Masses are areas that look abnormal and they can be many things, including cysts (non-cancerous, fluid-filled sacs) and non-cancerous solid tumors (such as fibroadenomas), but they may also be a sign of cancer.

 Cysts can be simple fluid-filled sacs (known as simple cysts) or can be partially solid (known as complex cystic and solid masses).
-Simple cysts are benign (not cancer) and don’t need to be biopsied.
-If a mass is not a simple cyst, it is of more concern and might need to be biopsied to be sure it isn’t cancer.
+Simple cysts are not cancer and don’t need to be checked with a biopsy.
+If a mass is not a simple cyst, it’s of more concern and a biopsy might be needed to be sure it isn’t cancer.

-- A cyst and a tumor can feel the same on a physical exam.
+- A cyst and a tumor can feel the same.
 They can also look the same on a mammogram.
-To confirm that a mass is really a cyst, a breast ultrasound is often done.
+The doctor must be sure it’s a cyst to know it’s not cancer.
+To be sure that a mass is really a cyst, a breast ultrasound is often done.
 Another option is to remove (aspirate) the fluid from the cyst with a thin, hollow needle.

-- If a mass is not a simple cyst (that is, if it’s at least partly solid), more imaging tests may be needed.
-Some masses can be watched with regular mammograms or ultrasound, while others may need a biopsy.
-The size, shape, and margins (edges) of the mass may help the radiologist determine if cancer is likely to be present.
+- If a mass is not a simple cyst (that is, if it’s at least partly solid), more imaging tests may be needed to decide if it might be cancer.
+Some masses can be watched with regular mammograms or ultrasound to see if they change, but others may need to be checked with a biopsy.
+The size, shape, and margins (edges) of the mass may help the radiologist decide how likely it is to be cancer.

-Having your prior mammograms available for the radiologist is very important.
+Having your old mammograms available for the radiologist is very important.
 They can help show that a mass or calcification has not changed for many years.
-This would mean that it’s likely not cancer and a biopsy is not needed.
+This would mean that it’s likely not cancer and a biopsy isn’t needed.

 Dense breasts are not abnormal, but they are linked to a higher risk of breast cancer.
 We know that dense breast tissue can make it harder to find cancers on a mammogram.
-Still experts do not agree what other tests, if any, should be done in addition to mammograms in women with dense breasts who aren’t in a high-risk group (based on gene mutations, breast cancer in the family, or other factors).
+Still experts don’t agree what other tests, if any, should be done along with mammograms in women with dense breasts who aren’t in a high breast cancer risk group (based on gene mutations, breast cancer in the family, or other factors).